Specifying which network interface to use.

 You can also create a new configuration with a different selected NIC by right-clicking on an existing configuration and selecting "New."

 To specify a NIC while tracing, select the corresponding packet configuration from the "Settings"

 Note: The following information currently applies to versions 4.12.0 and older of PingPlotter.

 Some of our packet types can have the source IP address specified, but there are a number of limitations.

 - This works with all IPv4 packet types except for TCP.

 - You can specify which network interface to use only, and this is done by the IP Address of the network interface.
 You can't specify the gateway you want to use - only the network interface.

-- The configuration of source interfaces happens by IP address only (not the adpater name).
+- The configuration of source interfaces happens by IP address only (not the adapter name).

-- The source adpater is specified per named configuration.
+- The source adapter is specified per named configuration.
 See our documentation on named configurations for more details.